yona-lang/homepage/docs/features/data-types.md

 title: "Data Types"
 ---

-Yatta is dynamically typed language, meaning that types are checked during runtime.
-Values in Yatta are represented using following data types:
+Yona is dynamically typed language, meaning that types are checked during runtime.
+Values in Yona are represented using following data types:

 * boolean - `true` or `false`
 * integer - 64 bit number